Splyth/slack_bot/README.md

   GOOGLE API KEY: You can generate one in the Google API Under Credentials

   GOOGLE_CUSTOM_SEARCH_KEY: Once you've enabled you Custom Search API check there it's the: Search Engine ID

+  BING_SUBSCRIPTION_KEY: The Subscription Key from the Azure Account to use

+  BING_CUSTOM_SEARCH_KEY: The Custom Search Key to use (Create in Azure under Bing Custom image search)

 ## Notes on Google API
   https://cse.google.com/cse/all (In the web form where you create/edit your custom search engine enable "Image search" option and and for "Sites to search" option select "Search the entire web but emphasize included sites")